maidsafe/safe_network/README.md

-You can run the `registers` example client app from multiple consoles simultaneously, to write to the same Register on the network, identified by its nickname and using different user names from each instance launched, e.g.:
+You can run the `registers` example client app from multiple consoles simultaneously, to write to the same Register on the network, identified by its nickname and using different usernames from each instance launched, e.g.:

 From first console:
 ```